imagej/example-imagej2-command/README.md

 However you build the project, in the end you will have the `.jar` file (called *artifact* in Maven speak) in the `target/` subdirectory.

-To copy the artifact into the correct place, you can call
-`mvn -Dscijava.app.directory="/path/to/ImageJ.app/"`
-This will not only copy your artifact, but also all the dependencies.
+To copy the artifact into the correct place, you can call `mvn -Dscijava.app.directory="/path/to/ImageJ.app/"` This will not only copy your artifact, but also all the dependencies.
-Restart your ImageJ or call *Help>Refresh Menus* to see your plugin in the menus.
+Restart your ImageJ or call *Help &#8250; Refresh Menus* to see your plugin in the menus.

 Developing plugins in an IDE is convenient, especially for debugging.
 To that end, the plugin contains a `main` method which sets the `plugins.dir`